Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Yosemite National Park

-Choose from hundreds of hiking trails in Yosemite like the Half Dome Cables or the Nevada Falls trail.
+Choose from hundreds of famous Yosemite hikes, like the Half Dome Cables or the Nevada Falls trail.
 You may also want to snag a multi-day backpacking permit and get lost in the woods for a few days.

 👉 Pro Tip: If you are backpacking anywhere in the park, you must have a bear canister to store your food in.
 Yosemite National Park has black bears that aren’t afraid to confront you if they smell food.